jamescorrenti/machinelearning/project_1/README.md

 # Project 1
-This project uses Naive Bayesan Analysis to identify SMS spam messages
+This project uses the Naive Bayes Therom to identify SMS spam messages